Send Money To Ireland With CurrencyFair

 How Do You Send Euros To Ireland?

 It’s simple to send money to Ireland with CurrencyFair.
 Once you’ve registered and sent you funds to our local bank account, you decide whether to make the exchange as soon as it arrives, at the best available rate, or you can request a better rate in our Exchange and wait for the market to move.
+Or try our new currency converter calculator to quickly convert GBP to EUR.

 Then, we simply transfer your funds to your recipient account using another domestic transfer – quicker, cheaper and more transparent.